 Note on irrigation methods

 These run times can only be meaningful if you know which kind of irrigation methods I’m using.
 For my vegetables and strawberries, I use 0.5 gallon-per-hour emitters spaced every 9 inches.
+(And if a vegetable bed is wide, I use two or three drip lines.)
 For my blueberries, I use micro-sprayers that wet under the whole area of each bush.

 For my avocados, I use micro-sprinklers of varying outputs but always with the wetted pattern out to the canopy edge of the trees.
 For my citrus trees and cane berries (raspberries and boysenberries), I use the same drip lines as on my vegetables but in circles under the tree canopies or berry bush canopies.